 (i) the applicant satisfies the general requirements specified in subsection (e) of this section; and

-(ii) the applicant submits adequate information on, and the agency approves the methods to be used for quality control, labeling, and providing safety instructions to recipients.
+(ii) the applicant submits adequate information on, and the department approves the methods to be used for quality control, labeling, and providing safety instructions to recipients.

 (B) Quality control, labeling, safety instructions, and records and reports.
 Each person licensed under subparagraph (A) of this paragraph shall: